Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states: Operational meaning of squashed QNM

-Let us now introduce a multi-adversary conditional one-time pad protocol, where Bob can collude with another party, Eve.
-Formally, we have many copies of the state $\rho_{ABCE}$ with Eve in possession of the extension $E$ of the state $\rho_{ABC}{=}\Tr_{E}[\rho_{ABCE}]$.
-In this scenario, Alice has a bigger challenge: concealing her message from Bob and Eve while successfully transferring it to Charlie.
-Using Ref.~\cite{Conditional_otp} in our setting, the private communication rate from Alice to Bob is $I(A{;}C|BE)_\rho$.
-Considering Eve to be a smart adversary who chooses the optimal extension, we conclude that the minimum asymptotic rate of private communication for the modified conditional one-time pad is
+\begin{proof} Consider we have many copies of the state $\rho_{ABCE}$ with Eve in possession of the extension $E$ of the state $\rho_{ABC}{=}\Tr_{E}[\rho_{ABCE}]$.
+In this scenario, using Ref.~\cite{Conditional_otp}, the private communication rate from Alice to Charlie is $I(A{;}C|BE)_\rho$.
+Considering Eve to be a smart adversary who chooses the optimal extension to reduce the private communication rate, we conclude that the optimum asymptotic rate of private communication for this variant of the conditional one-time pad is

-To further explain the scenario, we consider the state $\rho_{ABC}$ to be a probabilistic mixture of different Markov states, resulting in a classical non-Markov state.
+This proves the theorem. \end{proof} To further explain the scenario, we consider the state $\rho_{ABC}$ to be a probabilistic mixture of different Markov states, resulting in a classical non-Markov state.
 In such a scenario, Bob alone cannot access Alice's secret message, as $I(A{;}C|B)_{\rho}{\neq}0$.
-However, Bob can always collaborate with another malicious party, Eve, who has the optimum extended subsystem $E$ such that $N_{sq}(A;C|B)_{\rho}=\inf_{\rho_{ABCE}}I(A;C|BE)_\rho{=}0$.
+However, Bob can always collaborate with another malicious party, Eve, who has the optimum extended subsystem $E$ such that $2N_{\mathrm{sq}}(A;C|B)_{\rho}=\inf_{\rho_{ABCE}}I(A;C|BE)_\rho{=}0$.
 In other words, Bob and Eve can apply the global recovery map $\mathcal{R}_{BE{\rightarrow} BCE}$ to access Charlie's subsystem.
-In contrast, if the state $\rho_{ABC}$ is a quantum non-Markov state ($N_{sq}{\neq}0$), Eve cannot jeopardize the protocol even in the presence of another adversary.
+In contrast, if the state $\rho_{ABC}$ is a quantum non-Markov state ($N_{\mathrm{sq}}{\neq}0$), Eve cannot jeopardize the protocol even in the presence of another adversary.
 This gives an operational interpretation of our measure of the squashed quantum non-Markovianity of a state.